apache/pulsar/site2/docs/admin-api-topics.md

           -   **unackedMessages**: Number of unacknowledged messages for the subscription.

-          -   **activeConsumerName**: The name of the consumer that is active for single active consumer subscriptions i.e. failover or exclusive.
+          -   **activeConsumerName**: The name of the consumer that is active for single active consumer subscriptions.
+For example, failover or exclusive.

           -   **totalMsgExpired**: Total messages expired on this subscription.